[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 [Guest Post] Conversion Therapy Has Rebranded and It’s Just as Dangerous by Violet Grey

 I’m delighted to be welcoming the lovely and talented Violet Grey (she/her) back to Coffee & Kink with another guest post.
-This one is really important and also really challenging.
+This one, all about conversion therapy’s dangers and the rebranding of this hateful pseudoscience, is really important and also really challenging.

 If you’re a straight, cis person, please take the time to read and absorb this one.
-If you’re queer and/or a conversion therapy survivor, please take care of yourself if you decide to engage with this <3
+If you’re queer, trans, or a conversion therapy survivor, please take care of yourself if you decide to engage with this topic <3

 Amy x